vojtas131/guides/gaiden/Gaiden ASS.md

     - On the way to golf centre all the substories, after the fight progress Need advice

 ### Finale
-> (Save 2?)
 - Substories:
-    - Taxi to bishamon bridge
+    - Taxi to Bishamon bridge
     - Black swallows start
     - End of the destruction
     - A simple heavy lifting job
     - Needs advice
     - Wrestler
-    - Taxi to Iwao Bridge
+    - Taxi to Bishamon bridge
     - Black gang
     - Save the pro wrestler
+    - Taxi to East Bunzaemon
+    - Cats
+    - Taxi to Ashibata park black gang substory, save the pro wrestler
     - Taxi to Iwao bridge if you didn't collect the girl
     - Save the pro wrestler
-    - Taxi to East Bunzaemon
-    - Cats
+    - After (or before) the fight you with wrestler pick up request from the guy on the bench on the footpath (Solve the mystery note - it's request to find a golden ball)
     - Taxi to bishamon bridge
-    - Substories on the was to S Shofukucho
+    - Substories on the way to S Shofukucho
     - !Pick up golden ball opposite to golden ball you talk to hostess substory here!
+    - Black gang, Heavy lifting job, finish black gang
     - Taxi to ashitaba park
-    - First do the black gang substory, then the one in ashibata park, then fake ryujis
+    - Fake ryujis + Heavy lifting job
-    - Taxi to SW Shofukucho, finish black gang, progress story
+    - Taxi to W Shofukucho, progress story
     - Taxi to castle, and back (almost finale time)
     - Talk to akame, get platinum tiger, progress through the bond
     - Upgrade store twice, buy the golden ball, tauriner max, staminan spark and bloody talisman, take every other substory